Missouri swimmer likely infected with amoeba in Iowa dies - NewsBreak

 Missouri swimmer likely infected with amoeba in Iowa dies

 KANSAS CITY, Mo.
-(AP) — A Missouri resident who was infected with a rare brain-eating amoeba that likely happened after swimming in a southwestern Iowa lake has died, health officials said Friday.
+(AP) — A Missouri resident who was infected with a rare brain-eating amoeba that likely happened after swimming in a southeastern Iowa lake has died, health officials said Friday.

 The Missouri Department of Health and Senior Services said the patient died due to primary amebic meningoencephalitis, a rare and usually fatal infection caused by the naegleria fowleri ameba.